Excerion/superlocate-old/README.md

 ### Examples
 #### Example 1
+Let's say you're looking for a picture of the eiffel tower you took.

+`user@localhost$ sl photos france eiffel`

+ This will search for any file or directory containing all of the strings "photos," "france," and "eiffel".
+Here are the results:

+`/home/user/photos/holidays/france-2010/eiffel-tower.jpg`

+Since there's only one result, you're instantly cd'd to the directory containing the file.
+The command effectively expanded to `cd /home/user/photos/holidays/france-2010/`, except that you didn't need to remember / browse your filesystem tree.
+No need to keep track of how your data was organized; it's enough to give a few arguments that describe the file you're looking for.
+Even if you went to France more often and you forgot in which year you took that picture, this works.

+#### Example 2
 `user@localhost$ sl strawberry beatles`

  This will search for any file or directory containing both the strings "Strawberry" and "Beatles".
 This way, you can locate the song "Strawberry Fields Forever" without needing to remember that it was on The Magical Mystery Tour.

  But wait a second!
 The song appears on multiple records, and because you are such a Beatles fan, you've got a copy of them all.
-Here's the output of our command:
+Here are the matches:

 ```
 /home/user/music/Beatles/The_Magical_Mystery_Tour/Strawberry_Fields_Forever.ogg